Increase performance by turning on zswap

 The result will probably be 60.

 b.
-To change the swappiness into a more sensible setting, type in the terminal (use copy/paste to avoid typos):
+To change the swappiness into a more sensible setting for a weak CPU, use copy/paste to transfer the following line into the terminal (this is one long line, definitely use copy/paste in order to avoid typos):

 Press Enter.
 Type your password when prompted.